State

 And now to the specification of state:

-As described in Spec:Packet there is a set of permanent variables assigned with each context.
+There is a set of entity variables associated with each context.
 They are called the state.

-Contexts update their state via the =, + and - modifiers.
+Contexts update their state via the =, + and - operators.

 | :_target psyc://psyced.org/~elmex#friends ? |